 Layering is a great way to further augment the sound of your acoustic setup.
 You’ll use the same electronic elements as if you were enhancing your acoustic sounds – triggers on the drums, connected to a module.
 So if you’re set up to do one, you can actually do both!
 Rather than just blending subtle tonal elements into your acoustic sound, this time we’re taking a full sample of a sound or drum and mixing it with your acoustic drum sound.
 This could be anything from an 808 snare drum, to hand claps, tambourine or even a mixed sample of your own kick, snare and toms from your band’s latest demo.

 Layering represents an amazing tool for gigging drummers, particularly if you play cover songs.
-You will always be limited by what you can achieve with a 20 inch kick drum or a 14×6 inch aluminium snare, and you certainly won’t be able to recreate the drum sound of classic recordings crafted in multi-million pound studios.
-Layering means your trusty acoustic kit remains centre-stage, but you can change your kick, snare and toms from song to song.
+You will always be limited by what you can achieve with a 20-inch kick drum or a 14×6 inch aluminium snare, and you certainly won’t be able to recreate the drum sound of classic recordings crafted in multi-million-pound studios.
+Layering means your trusty acoustic kit remains center-stage, but you can change your kick, snare, and toms from song to song.

 In our video, Roland artists Michael Schack and Dirk Brand both play killer 30-second examples featuring acoustic sounds layered with full electronic samples.
 The results are striking.
 Michael has a Roland TM-2 with an RT-30K kick trigger and RT-30HR triggering snare drum head and rim independently.
 He’s layering a melodic note on the kick drum, a gated snare sound on the snare head and a clap sound on the rim.
 You’ll notice a couple of hits on the Octapad too, but he’s using that for additional sounds rather than for layering.